kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## Encapsulation

-OCN applications are expected to be IP-based end-stations.
+OCN applications are expected to be IP based end stations.
 (MPLS DetNet will not apply).
 It is also reasonable to assume that the data plane is IPv6 and Extension Headers are used for support in DetNet.

-The end-system network requirement is expressed as 'OCN flow QoS'.
+The end system network requirement is expressed as 'OCN flow QoS'.
 Each packet carries its own unique OCN-QoS.
 The meta data to be transmitted to DetNet are:

       - Async traffic with latency-information.